 Amortised cost is calculated by taking into account any discount or premium on acquisition and transactions costs.
-The EIR amortisation is included as finance costs in the consolidated statement of profit and loss.
+The EIR amortisation is included as finance costs in the consolidated statement of practice and Wing and Tarth C Wing.
+Network & Wing and A Wing A